KasiR07/AI-Driven-Career-Guidance-System/README.md

 ## 📌 Overview

 **Career Compass** is a chatbot-assisted, AI-driven recommendation platform that aligns users’ psychological profiles with real-time career options.
-It integrates the **MBTI** and **Big Five** personality models with NLP and machine learning to deliver tailored career guidance to students, job seekers, and professionals.
+It integrates the **MBTI** and **Big Five** personality models with NLP and machine learning to deliver tailored career guidance to students, job seekers, and professionals

 ---